rdmatheus/bcsnsm/README.md

 previously installed, it can be added by executing the following command in the `R` environment: `install.packages("devtools")`.

-After installing the `devtools` package, if one is using *Windows*, it may be necessary to install the current version of the `RTools` program, available for download [at here](https://cran.r-project.org/bin/windows/Rtools).
+After installing the `devtools` package, if you are using *Windows*, it may be necessary to install the current version of the `RTools` program, available for download [at here](https://cran.r-project.org/bin/windows/Rtools).
 Finally, the